thirdweb-dev/dynamic-contracts/README.md

 1. Deploy all your `Extension` contracts first.
 You only need to do this once per `Extension`.
 Deployed `Extensions` can be re-used by many different `Router` contracts.

 2. Deploy your `Router` contract that implements `BaseRouter`.
-3. Add extensions to youe router via the API available in `BaseRouter`.
+3. Add extensions to your router via the API available in `BaseRouter`.
 (Alternatively, you can use `BaseRouterDefaults` which can be initialized with a set of extensions on deployment.)

 ### `Extensions` - Grouping logical functionality together